cerner/cerner.github.io/content/post/inspec-delta/index.md

 4. Ability to see all changes within a few seconds
 5. Leverage [Rubocop](https://rubocop.org/) to provide syntax standardization

-inspect_delta has helped us save time in staying current on technology guidelines from DISA.
+Inspec Delta has helped us save time in staying current on technology guidelines from DISA.
 We are excited to open-source this project so that it can help others like you!
-If you would like to learn more, check out [inspect_delta](https://github.com/cerner/inspec_delta).
+If you would like to learn more, check out [Inspec Delta](https://github.com/cerner/inspec_delta).